Akira5Kitaoka/Akira5Kitaoka.github.io/papers/index.md

 [5] Akira Kitaoka, Riki Eto, A proof of convergence of inverse reinforcement learning for multi-objective optimization, preprint.
 [[arXiv:2305.06137 (cs)](https://arxiv.org/abs/2305.06137)]

-## 数学
+## 数理科学

 ### 論文

-[8] Akira Kitaoka, Minimization of curve length through energy minimization using finite difference and numerical integration in real coordinate space, preprint.
+[9] Akira Kitaoka, Minimization of curve length through energy minimization using finite difference and numerical integration in real coordinate space, preprint.
 [[arXiv:2504.15566](https://arxiv.org/abs/2504.15566)]

 [4] Akira Kitaoka, Harmonic forms and the Rumin complex on Sasakian manifolds, Osaka Journal of Mathematics, to appear.